 Scientists are discovering that microbes in the gut can send messages to the brain via the vagus nerve, which extends from the brain stem all the way to the abdomen.
 Think of it as a two-way highway: just as our brain can send messages to our gut (like when a scary thought gives you butterflies in your stomach), the good guys in our gut can also communicate with our brain, affecting how we feel at any given time.

-We all experience short-lived bouts of stress, sadness, anxiety, and low mood, but research now shows that we may be able to improve our mood and brain function simply by taking care of our gut microbiome.
+We all experience short-lived bouts of stress, sadness, anxiety, and low mood, but research now shows that we may be able to support our mood and brain function simply by taking care of our gut microbiome.

 Good sources of prebiotics include bananas, apples, dandelion greens, onions, Jerusalem artichoke, and fermented foods like sauerkraut.